Lady Catherine Jones

-Lady Catherine Jones (1672 – 14 April 1740) was an English philanthropist, interested in women's rights and education, and chose to be buried with her long-time friend, Mary Kendall (8 November 1677 – 4 March 1710), inside Westminster Abbey.
+Lady Catherine Jones (1672 – 14 April 1740) was an English philanthropist, interested in women's rights and education, who chose to be buried with her long-time friend, Mary Kendall (8 November 1677 – 4 March 1710), inside Westminster Abbey.

 Biography

 Lady Catherine Jones was the daughter of Richard Jones, 1st Earl of Ranelagh, and Elizabeth (d.
 1695), daughter of Francis Willoughby, 5th Baron Willoughby of Parham.
 Her sister, Elizabeth, married John FitzGerald, 18th Earl of Kildare.
 Her twin sister Frances (1672–1715) married Thomas Coningsby, 1st Earl Coningsby.
 Her brothers, Edward (1675–1678) and Arthur, died young.
 Her own grandmother, Katherine Jones, Viscountess Ranelagh, was a female scientist, a political and religious philosopher, and a member of many intellectual circles including the Hartlib Circle, the Great Tew Circle, and the Invisible College.

 In 1695 John Norris, philosopher, dedicated Letters Concerning the Love of God to Lady Catherine; the letters were exchanged between Norris and Mary Astell.

 At the death of her father in 1711, Lady Catherine inherited Ranelagh House, built by her father adjoining the Royal Hospital Chelsea.
 Twenty years later she let it to two builders who re-let it to James Lacy, who with David Garrick managed the Theatre Royal, Drury Lane.
 In 1741, after the death of Lady Catherine, Ranelagh House was sold to Crispe and Meyomet, who erected a rotunda in its place.

 In 1716 Lady Catherine was living on Jews' Row where she continued to live until after Mary Astell's death in 1731 (Astell moved with her in 1726), although in 1730, her house is listed as empty.
-After withdrawing from public life in 1709, Astell haf founded a charity school for girls in Chelsea.
+After withdrawing from public life in 1709, Astell founded a charity school for girls in Chelsea.
 According to the reports at present in the Royal Hospital Chelsea, this charity school for the education of the daughters of the Pensioners of Chelsea Hospital was established in 1729 by Lady Catherine, Lady Elizabeth Hastings, Lady Ann Coventry and other benevolent persons.
 When she was 60 years old, in 1726, Astell was invited to live with Jones, with whom she resided until her death in 1731.
 A letter from Thomas Birch to George Ballard stated that Astell lived with Lady Catherine in Chelsea.
 One more possible trace of residence occurred in a letter from Astell to Sir Hans Sloane dated 25 April 1724, from Manor Street.

 Lady Catherine died on 14 April 1740.